waynevanson/Bilda/packages/preview/PRESENTATION.md

 It generates machine code inside your app, gives you a pointer to the function you can then call to get a response back.

+Should we use the JIT for cranelift

+or skip this step and intepret it ourselves?

 ---

 # FIN